harshturna/Case-up-co/README.md

 View the store - https://caseupco.netlify.app/

 ## Description
-Case Up Co. is an ecommerce website that specializes in selling phone cases. <br />
+Case Up Co. is an ecommerce website that specializes in selling phone cases.
+The application is built using React as a Single-Page Application (SPA) and is deployed on Netlify. <br/>

-The website is built using React as a SPA and deployed on Netlify.
-Netlify Serverless Functions are used for handling server-side logic and API calls.
-Authentication is implemented using Auth0, Payments are processed using Stripe, and the data is stored and fetched from Airtable Headless CMS.
+Server-side logic and API calls are handled using Netlify Serverless Functions.
+The authentication system is implemented using Auth0, and Stripe powers payment processing.
+The application data is stored and fetched from Airtable Headless CMS. <br />

 ## Features
 - Users can view phone cases and their details